Q.) What should the main focus of giving an allowance to my child be?

 With greater responsibility and greater tasks then greater commission amounts or greater rewards.
 Regardless of whether you are giving your kids commission or not, they need to be educated on money as early as toddlers.
 Every moment, pumping gas using the debit card, paying cash for the ice cream at the ball park, counting back change, it is all opportunity to educate and inform.

 When it comes to commissions, I believe each kid is different and a mature 4 year old may be ready to grasp the concept and own the responsibility of chores before an immature 7 year old.
 It depends on the child, but you know your kids and you will know when they are ready.
+Try this chore chart for ideas.

 Q.) How can I set up an allowance system for my kids?